Load test with the Azure portal

 You'll need an Azure subscription.
 You can get one free through Visual Studio Dev Essentials.

-You'll need a Visual Studio Team Services (VSTS) account to keep your performance test history.
-A suitable account will be created automatically when you set up your performance test.
-Or you can create a new account or use an existing account if you're the account owner.
-What else can I do with a VSTS account?
+You'll need a VSTS subscription to keep your performance test history.
+A suitable subscription will be created automatically when you set up your performance test.
+Or you can create a new subscription or use an existing subscription if you're the owner.

 Deploy your app for testing in a non-production environment.
 Have your app use an App Service plan other than the plan used in production.
 That way, you don't affect any existing customers or slow down your app in production.

 Sign in to the Azure Portal.
 To use a VSTS subscription that you own, sign in as the owner.

 Go to your web app.

 In the DEVELOPMENT TOOLS section choose Performance test.